kula-app/Postie/README.md

 #### Nested Responses

-To support inheritance, which can be especially usefule for pagination, use the property wrapper `@NestedResponse` to add nested responses.
+To support inheritance, which can be especially useful for pagination, use the property wrapper `@NestedResponse` to add nested responses.

 While decoding the flat HTTP response will be applied recursively to all nested responses, therefore it is possible, that different nested responses access different values of the original HTTP response.